Our Purpose

 To encourage and contribute to the planning, development and maintenance of community services and activities within Lorne and its environs consistent with the balanced needs of permanent residents, holidaying residents, campers and tourists.

-Our members are full or part time residents of Lorne, plus anyone who supports our purpose.
-Join us and help us grow our membership.
+Our members are full or part time residents of Lorne, and anyone who supports our purpose.
+Join us.
+Help us grow our membership.
 Our members are a source of information, views, and capacity.
-The size of the membership gives us courage, legitimacy and clout.
-Joining us is a bit like joining an AFL footy club, but without quite as much heartache!
+The size of the membership gives us encouragement, legitimacy and clout.
+It’s like joining an AFL footy club, but much cheaper and without quite as much heartache!

 A Brief History